hashicorp/terraform-provider-vsphere/README.md

 * Mailing list: [Google Groups](http://groups.google.com/group/terraform-tool)

-This is the repository for the Terraform vSphere Provider, which one can use with Terraform to work with VMware vSphere Products, notably [vCenter Server][vmware-vcenter] and [ESXi][vmware-esxi].
+This is the repository for the vSphere Provider for Terraform, which one can use with Terraform to work with VMware vSphere Products, notably [vCenter Server][vmware-vcenter] and [ESXi][vmware-esxi].